erichoracek/Motif/README.md

 #### Applier type safety

 If we want to ensure that we always apply property values a of specific type, we can specify that an applier requires a value of a certain class by using `requiringValueOfClass:` when registering an applier.
 In the case of the `borderWidth` property above, we require that its value is of class `NSNumber`.
 This way, if we ever accidentally provide a non-number value for a `borderWidth` property, a runtime exception will be thrown so that we can easily identify and fix our mistake.

-#### Applier value transformers

-In the case of `borderColor`, the value specified in the theme file is not a color, but instead a color encoded as the string: `"#f93d38"`.
-To ensure that this value is transformed from a `NSString` to a `UIColor` before entering the applier block, we specify a `valueTransformerName` of `MTFColorFromStringTransformerName` when registering the `borderColor` property.
-This name identifies a custom `NSValueTransformer` subclass included in Motif that transforms values from `NSString` to `UIColor`.
-By specifying this transformer, there's no need to manually decode the string-encoded color each time the applier is called.
-Instead, when the applier block is invoked, the property value is already of type `UIColor`, and setting this value as the `borderColor` of a view is just a one line operation.

 Now that we've defined these two properties on `UIView`, they will be available to apply any other themes with the same properties in the future.
 As such, whenever we have another class wants to specify a `borderColor` or `borderWidth` to a `UIView` or any of its descendants, these appliers will be able to apply those values as well.